nicoleyimessier/creativeCoding_OF_S2016/README.md

 * Ability to create procedurally-generated static & dynamic artwork.

 ##Final Grade Breakdown
-* Project 1 – 20%
+* Project 1 – 30%
-* Project 2 – 20%
+* Project 2 – 35%
-* Project 3 – 25%
 * Homework – 15%
 * Attendance & Participation – 20%

 ##Projects
 * Project 1 - Procedurally-generated Artwork
-* Project 2 - Algorithmic Animation
+* Project 2 - Algorithmic Animation or image processing
-* Project 3 - Complex Systems

 ## Materials and Supplies
 This course will be based on [openFrameworks](http://openframeworks.cc) C++ toolkit and will use [GitHub.com](https://github.com/)  as the online platform to share code, research notes and papers and deliver homework.